ghanirizky/api-ghani-nodets/README.md

 # api-ghani

-Some Random API i made when learnign TypeScript in NodeJs
+Some Random API i made when learning TypeScript in NodeJs